New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 If you’re looking to shop on your trip to Portsmouth, don’t miss the Kittery Outlets.
 These shops are in Kittery, technically in southern Maine, just over the border from Portsmouth.

 You can drive from Portsmouth to the Kittery Outlets in just 10 minutes.
 Just remember that Maine does have sales tax, whereas New Hampshire does not.
 Even so, your highly discounted outlet purchases could save you a lot more money overall.
+Though we recommend you check out the New Hampshire outlets, too!

 While in Portsmouth if you have extra time, you should consider visiting Rye.
 This beautiful Seacoast town is only about a 15-minute drive from Portsmouth, featuring gorgeous views and amazing mansions.